 How do I get to Governors Island?

-It costs only $2 to cruise to the car-free paradise, with ferries leaving every day from Manhattan’s South Street Seaport and, on weekends, Brooklyn’s Pier 6.
+It costs only $3 to cruise to the car-free paradise, with ferries leaving every day from Manhattan’s South Street Seaport (10 South Street) and, on weekends, Brooklyn’s Pier 6.
 Manhattan ferries depart hourly from 10am to 6pm on weekdays and from 10am to 7pm on weekends, and Brooklyn ferries from 11am to 7pm.
-Be sure to catch a free ride between Tuesday 1 and May 6 or on Saturdays and Sundays before 11:30am.
-For more information, check the ferry schedule.
+Be sure to catch a free ride between May 1 and May 5 or on Saturdays and Sundays before 11:30am.
+This year, a new ferry join the fleet that can fit up to 400 passengers.
+The new vessel makes trips between Lower Manhattan and Soissons Landing on weekends, and sets sail every 20 minutes.
+Starting Memorial Day weekend, there will be more ferry service connections to Governors Island's Yankee Pier via service from Wall Street/Pier 11.
+For more information, check ferry.nyc.